Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan

-Although railways were primarily used to transport coal because coal mines were usually located inland (Online Appendix Figure~\ref{fig:map_coal_mines_full}), marine transportation was also used for secondary logistics.
-Hence, similar to railway transportation, I include the distance to the nearest neighboring seaport as a variable to control for accessibility to marine transportation (Online Appendix Figure~\ref{fig:map_port} shows seaport locations).
-Online Appendix~\ref{sec:secb5} summarizes the details of the data and Table~\ref{tab:sum_control} shows the summary statistics.
+Although railways were primarily used to transport coal because coal mines were usually inland, marine transportation was also used for secondary logistics (Online Appendix Figure~\ref{fig:map_coal_mines_full}).
+Hence, similar to railway transportation, the distance to the nearest neighboring seaport is included as a variable to control for accessibility to marine transportation.